 - Alumunium is also toxic to our health, and although it is coated with Shellac it is still pierced with hot water going through the holes in the other side.

 - The internals of a nespresso machine are still made from plastic, which stores and heats the water.
-There are numerous accounts of people having to use their new coffee machine for several weeks before the plastic taste has gone – and just because the taste is gone it does not mean that it is not longer leaching plastic chemicals in to your water.
+There are numerous accounts of people having to use their new coffee machine for several weeks before the plastic taste has gone – and just because the taste is gone it does not mean that it is no longer leaching plastic chemicals into your water.

 Nespresso has a recycling program so they aren’t bad for the environment.